You are here:

 A safe and healthy environment during early childhood forms the foundation for a lifetime of physical and mental well-being and healthy relationships, and each family has unique strengths and constraints that need to be considered.

 Evidence shows that when a home visitor can assess family needs and connect families to services that best address those needs, the health of the family improves.
 Current programs are not designed to reach all families which makes it difficult to make population-level change on health outcomes such as low birth weight or postpartum depression.

-Implementation of Family Connects Oregon will roll out over six years using a phase-in approach, beginning with the eight communities listed below.
+Implementation of Family Connects Oregon will roll out over the next several years using a phase-in approach, beginning with the eight communities listed below.

 Webinar: Family Connects Update: November 2019

 2/13/2020Oregon launches Family Connects, a universally offered home visiting program to support health of newborns, families

 Your browser is out-of-date!
 It has known security flaws and may not display all features of this and other websites.
 Learn how